Reinforcement Learning Policy Recommendation for Interbank Network Stability: A sensitivity analysis on model parameters

 \section{A sensitivity analysis on model parameters}

-In this appendix we investigate the performances of the learning algorithm by varying some key parameters.
+In this appendix, we investigate the performances of the learning algorithm by varying some key parameters.
 The first investigated parameter, $\beta$, governs the network topology (see \cite{grilli2014network}, for a mathematical explanation).
 As the intensity of choice increases, the interbank architecture ranges from a random configuration to a star one.
 The effect of the network topology on the interbank system is studied by changing $\beta$ from 0 to 40 with steps of 2.
 The second parameter we consider is fire sale price $\rho$.
-An increase in $\rho$ has an impact on both lenders and borrowers.
+An increase in $\rho$ impacts both lenders and borrowers.
 On the one hand, it compensates the losses that lenders incur due to the failure of their clients (see Eq. \ref{Eq:profit}).
 On the other hand, a higher fire-sale increases the likelihood that the borrower, rationed in the interbank market, can face deposit repayments.
 Here we vary the fire-sale price, $\rho$, from 0.1 to 0.5 with steps of 0.1.
 Thirdly, we modify the skewness of the distribution of the random shock affecting the bank deposit at the beginning of each period.
 Recalling the equation for the deposit movements as $D_t^i=D_{t-1}^i (\mu + \omega U(0,1))$, we remark that it allows us to reproduce bearish and bullish market periods.
-The uniformly distributed noise component can be shifted towards more negative or positive shocks at convenience in order to represent different market situations.
-Having fixed $\mu=0.7$ in our simulations, we let $\omega$ vary from 0.52 to 0.6 with steps of 0.02, which corresponds respectively to a highly negative skewed and to a perfectly symmetrical shock distribution.
-This specific choice of the noise structure allows us to perturb the system with shocks that are mainly negative and generate situations where more banks ask for cash in the interbank market.
+The uniformly distributed noise component can be shifted towards more negative or positive shocks at convenience to represent different market situations.
+Having fixed $\mu=0.7$ in our simulations, we let $\omega$ vary from 0.52 to 0.6 with steps of 0.02, corresponding to a highly negatively skewed and perfectly symmetrical shock distribution.

-The last part of this appendix is dedicated to the comparison between $\eta$ evolving via the reinforcement learning mechanism and the two fixed strategies, i.e. a constant $\eta$ equal to 0 and 1, respectively.